olicauli/oli-bot/README.md

 #### list commands

-`list help` - displays all list subcommands
+`list help` - displays information about all list subcommands

 `list create <name>` - creates a new list called `<name>`